telerik/blazor-docs/components/datepicker/overview.md

 *  `BottomView` - Defines the bottommost view in the popup calendar to which the user can navigate to.
 Defaults to `CalendarView.Month`.
 * `DisabledDates` - Specifies a list of dates that can not be selected.
 * `Enabled` - Specifies whether typing in the input is allowed.
 * `Format` - Specifies the format of the DateInput of the DatePicker.
-Defaults to `yyyy-MM-dd`.
 Read more in the [Supported Formats]({%slug components/dateinput/supported-formats%}) article.
 * `PopupHeight` - Defines the height of the DatePicker's Popup.
 Defaults to `auto`.
 * `PopupWidth` - Defines the width of the DatePicker's Popup.
 Defaults to `auto`.
 * `Value` - The current value of the input.
 Can be used for binding.